jollySleeper/Quoterm/README.md

 ## 🙏 Acknowledgments

-- This Project takes inspiration from [Please](https://github.com/NayamAmarshe/please) and many other similar projects.
+- This project takes inspiration from [Please](https://github.com/NayamAmarshe/please) and many other similar projects.
-- The quotes displayed by this CLI tools is provided by the JSON File in [Please](https://github.com/NayamAmarshe/please).
+- The quotes displayed by this CLI tool is provided by the JSON File in [Please](https://github.com/NayamAmarshe/please).